luoyi-hi/FaST/README.md

 <p align="center"><b>Figure&nbsp;2</b> Performance Evaluation of Models across Different Forecasting Horizons on the CA Dataset.</p>

 <p align="center">
   <b>Table&nbsp;2</b> Performance comparisons on the Electricity dataset (24⇒12/24/48/168).
   <b>Bold</b> indicates first place,
   <u>underline</u> indicates second place.
   The notation "24⇒12" denotes training on the past 24 time steps to predict the next 12 time steps.
   "<i>Improv.</i>" is the percentage improvement of the FaST model over the best baseline.
-  Results for several baselines requiring complex data pipelines will be reported subsequently.
+  <br><i>Note:</i> Several baseline methods are not yet included due to the complexity of their data pipelines, and will be added in future updates.
 </p>

 ![Table 2 Results1](src/results2.png)